einarand/office-cleaner/README.md

 It is also possible to set enviroment variables through the command line.
 If custom environment variables are not specified, it will use default variables specified below.

-Default Postgres setup harcoded in the application, but this can be overridden through the Environment.
+Default Postgres setup harcoded in the application, but this can be overridden through environment varibles (```spring.datasource``` name space).
-It is also possible to change the port that the web application listenes to.
+It is also possible to change the port that the web application listenes to through the variable ```server.port```.

 Default variables:
 ```